hensm/node-ddcci/README.md

     An array of `String` containing the monitor names.

 * ### `getBrightness(monitorName)`
-  Queries a monitor's contrast level.
+  Queries a monitor's brightness level.
   * #### Parameters
     * **`monitorName`**
       &emsp;`String`.
 Name of monitor for which to query the brightness.